Mitigation of Damages Affirmative Defense to Breach of Lease & Contract in California

 Yet another court cited Green in explaining that “mitigation of damages is a question of fact, and is subject to review for the existence of substantial evidence.”
 OCM Principal Opportunities Fund, L.P. v.
 CIBC World Markets Corp.
 (2007) 157 Cal.
 App.
 4th 835, 875, as modified (Dec.
 26, 2007).

-Contact a Breach of Contract or Landlord-Tenant Attorney to Understand Your Rights
+Contact a Breach of Contract or Landlord Attorney to Understand Your Rights

 Mitigation of damages is a fact-sensitive defense that requires careful consideration of the amount of the potential offset, the actions by the parties, any offers that were made that could have mitigated the damages, the reasonableness of the rejection of any offers, and other factors.
-It is important to consult a business attorney, landlord-tenant lawyer, real estate lawyer, other legal professional skilled in business litigation or real estate litigation.
+It is important to consult a breach of contract lawyer, real estate lawyer, or other legal professional skilled in business litigation or real estate litigation.

-If you need a breach of contract or landlord-tenant attorney in Riverside county, San Bernardino county, Orange County, Los Angeles or elsewhere in Southern California, call the highly experienced lawyers at Talkov Law today at (951) 888-3300 for a free analysis of your situation.
+Call the highly experienced lawyers at Talkov Law today at (844) 4-TALKOV (825568) for a free analysis of your situation.
 We will help you understand your rights and come up with the best course of action for your situation!